StrawberryChocolateFudge/Acyclic.app/README.md

 A simple DAG could be visualised as:

 ```
-                  BTC
+                 0.01 BTC
                   /
                  /
-PLMR2-PLMR1/BTC                  ETH
+1 PLMR2-PLMR1/BTC                  1 ETH
                  \                 /
                   \               /
-                  PLMR1-ETH/USDC
+                   1 PLMR1-ETH/USDC
                                  \
                                   \
-                                  USDC
+                                1000 USDC

 ```
 The following DAG is an example.
-It's an ERC-20 token with a symbol PLMR2, and it's value is derived from BTC,ETH and USDC. it can be redeemed for BTC and PLMR1, which can be redeemed for ETH and USDC
+It's an ERC-20 token with a symbol PLMR2, and it's value is derived from BTC,ETH and USDC deposits.
+In this example, 1 PLMR2 can be redeemed for 0.01 BTC and 1 PLMR1, which can be redeemed for 1 ETH and 1000 USDC

 A single token can hold many other and can give you exposure to more assets by holding a single token.
+Think of PLMR tokens as bindings that connect tokens together.
+You can bind many of them together.

 ---